bbalog87/QC_pipeline/README.md

 ## Bonus Exercise
 - Modify the script to support `.fq`, `.fq.gz`, `.fastq`
 - Add new options like `--skip-fastqc`
+- Ad a flog -ref --reference for eteh reference genome for reads mapping
 ---

 ## 🧪 That’s it!